tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

     This field is not required if you use custom function to handle home page request.
     See [Web apps with a variable home page URL]({filename}variable-home-page-url.md).

+This file can include also optional fields:

+`window_width`, `window_height`

+: Suggested window width or height in pixels.

 !!! danger "Extra rules for metadata.json"
     If you want to have your integration script maintained and distributed as a part of the Nuvola Player project, you have to follow rules in [Service Integrations Guidelines]({filename}guidelines.md).